2002–03 Bangladeshi cricket season

-The 2002–03 Bangladeshi cricket season featured the inaugural Test series in Bangladesh between Bangladesh and West Indies.
+The 2002–03 Bangladeshi cricket season featured Bangladesh playing their inaugural Test series against the touring West Indies.
 It was followed by Bangladesh's first home series against South Africa.

 International tours

 West Indian cricket team in Bangladesh

 The West Indies played two Test matches and three limited overs internationals.
-They won both the Test matches and two of the One Day Internationals, while the remaining ODI was a no result.
+They won both the Test matches and two of the One Day Internationals, while the remaining ODI was a no result, as rain arrived to save Bangladesh from what looked like another likely defeat.

 South African cricket team in Bangladesh

 South Africa played 2 Test matches against Bangladesh and took part in a limited overs tri-series with Bangladesh and India.
 South Africa won the Test series against Bangladesh, winning both matches convincingly by an innings.
 The final of the tri-series resulted with the abandonment of the match after the first innings.